studiobutter/anime_api/README.md

 List of API from certain Anime Games.

-**NOTICE**:

-- Sophon Download is the default Download system.
-ZIP Packages has deprecated from main use on Oct 23rd.

-- Genshin Impact now requires a mandatory module on the PC version for Miliastra Sandbox.
-ZIP Download was recycled for Miliastra Sandbox using the new WPF Package API.

 This Repository is meant for reseaching.
-You can read the FAQ [here](./Docs/FAQ.md) including updates regarding API Changes
+You can read the FAQ [here](./Docs/FAQ.md) for more information.

 Used in Project: